TemaQuanter/Meme-generator/README.md

 # Meme generator

-This is a simple React JS projcect which demonstrates the development of dinamic websites.
+This is a simple React JS projcect which demonstrates the development of dynamic websites.